metricationmatters/research/proposals/ProposedPrefixes.md

 Examples:

-*** Note: The following prefixes cover the majority of all usage, although two ne Magnifying and Minifying prefixes are currently proposed.
+*** Note: The following prefixes cover the majority of all usage, although two new Magnifying and minifying prefixes are currently proposed.

 Magnifying Prefixes